Quincy Car Accident Lawyer

 In Quincy, Massachusetts, there were six fatal motor vehicle collisions in 2011, which was a significant increase from the two deadly crashes that occurred over the course of 2010.
 A total of 13 people were involved in the 2011 accidents, including two pedestrians.
 Just one of the collisions was caused by an impaired driver according to City Data.

-Motor vehicle collisions are the cause of 13-percent of injury related deaths in the state of Massachusetts, according to Mass.gov.
-Motorists in passenger vehicles, as well as pedestrians and bicycle riders are at risk of getting hurt on Quincy roads.
+Motor vehicle collisions are the cause of 13-percent of injury-related deaths in the state of Massachusetts, according to Mass.gov.
+Motorists in passenger vehicles, as well as pedestrians and bicycle riders, are at risk of getting hurt on Quincy roads.
 When an accident occurs, victims should consult with an experienced Quincy car accident lawyer for help pursuing a claim for damages.
-The Law Offices of Jeffrey S. Glassman can help you negotiate with an insurer or go to court to obtain compensation for losses.Quincy Roads Put Motorists at Risk
+Jeffrey Glassman Injury Lawyers can help you negotiate with an insurer or go to court to obtain compensation for losses.Quincy Roads Put Motorists at Risk

 Quincy is located within Norfolk County, Massachusetts.
 The city was named after Colonel John Quincy and was settled in 1625.
 The first commercial railroad in the United States was constructed in Quincy in 1826 in order to carry granite from a Quincy quarry to Milton.
 Granite from Quincy became famous nationwide.